nicholasburt/my-first-ai-project/README.md

 Final project for the Building AI course

-LLLAIHL (pronounced Layla) stands for Location, Location, Location AI Home Locator.

-LLLAIHL is an AI powered tool that helps home buyers find the property of their dreams.

 ## Summary

 LLLAIHL augments the usual property site search tools with advanced techniques that allow them to find houses using less easy to categorise/subjective attributes such as having an attractive view from the property.